 What is full coverage car insurance?

-Typically, full coverage car insurance includes three different types of coverage:
+Typically, the best full coverage car insurance includes three different types of coverage:

 Which car insurers offer accident forgiveness?